Regular Polygon Calculator

 those polygons which have ALL sides equal & ALL interior

-The above figure shows a regular octagon.
+The figure below shows a regular octagon.

 The outer circle surrounding it is called a circumscribed circle (or circumcircle)